tc39/proposal-async-context/README.md

 Priorities (not necessarily in order):
 1. **Must** be able to automatically link continuate async tasks.
 1. **Must** expose visibility into the task scheduling and processing of host environment.
+    1. **Must** not collide or introduce implicit behavior on multiple tracking instance on same async task chain.
-1. **Should** be scoped to the current async task chain.
+    1. **Should** be scoped to the an async task chain.
 1. **Must** provide a way to provide reentrancy with namespaced async local storage.

 Non-goals:
 1. Error handling & bubbling through async stacks:
 2. Async task interception: this can cause confusion if some imported library can take application owner unaware actions to change how the application code running pattern.
 At this very first proposal, we'd like to stand away with this feature.
+If there are multiple tracking instance on same async task chain, interception can cause collision and implicit behavior if these instances do not cooperate well.

 # Strawperson usage